SIGNAGE

 If it is well delineated or crosses off-track areas

-physical effort
+physical exortion

 Requirement in terms of effective walking time